jiseong-choi/oxinion-finance/README.md

 | Parameter | Type     | Description                       |
 | :-------- | :------- | :-------------------------------- |
 | `id`      | `string` | **Required**.
 Id of item to fetch |

-## Upcoming Features

-- Track tracsactions.
-Whenever the target price hits, get a notification even if i sell the stock
-- Send an email notification whenever corp announces a new dividend with Github Action?

 ## Reference